Alignment (Dungeons & Dragons): Neutral evil

 A neutral evil character is typically selfish and has no qualms about turning on allies-of-the-moment, and usually makes allies primarily to further their own goals.
 A neutral evil character has no compunctions about harming others to get what they want, but neither will they go out of their way to cause carnage or mayhem when they see no direct benefit for themselves.
 Another valid interpretation of neutral evil holds up evil as an ideal, doing evil for evil's sake and trying to spread its influence.
 Examples of the first type are an assassin who has little regard for formal laws but does not needlessly kill, a henchman who plots behind their superior's back, or a mercenary who readily switches sides if made a better offer.
 An example of the second type would be a masked killer who strikes only for the sake of causing fear and distrust in the community.
 Examples of this alignment include many drow, some cloud giants, and yugoloths.

 Chaotic evil

-Archetype: Destroyer

 A chaotic evil character tends to have no respect for rules, other people's lives, or anything but their own desires, which are typically selfish and cruel.
 They set a high value on personal freedom, but do not have much regard for the lives or freedom of other people.
 Chaotic evil characters do not work well in groups because they resent being given orders and usually do not behave themselves unless there is no alternative.
 Examples of this alignment include higher forms of undead (such as liches), violent killers who strike for pleasure rather than profit, demons, red dragons, and orcs.